othmen30/My-Tutorials/Git server.md

 ```
 sudo nano /usr/local/bin/git-create-repo.sh
 ```

-Add the following to your git-create-repo file:
+Copy/Paste the code below to your new "git-create-repo file" script:

 ---